-There are three class periods (outlined on the course webpage) which will be devoted to class presentations.
+There are two class periods at the end of the semester which will be devoted to class presentations.
 Each presentation should be approximately 10-12 minutes in length, with an additional three minutes for questions.
 Presentations should preferably be in Powerpoint format and these will be archive to the course website.
-Since it is a large class, the time limit on presentations will be enforced-and your grade may be adversely affected if you go significantly over this time.
 Unless individuals have appropriate and excusable schedule conflicts, the order of presentations will be randomly chosen.